frogologist/frogologist.github.io/portfolio.md

 ## Social media

-I'm responsible for all posts, comments, and replies shared via Octopus Deploy's [Twitter](https://twitter.com/OctopusDeploy) and [LinkedIn](https://www.linkedin.com/company/octopus-deploy/) profiles.
+I'm responsible for all organic posts, comments, and replies shared via Octopus Deploy's [Twitter](https://twitter.com/OctopusDeploy) and [LinkedIn](https://www.linkedin.com/company/octopus-deploy/) profiles.

 I've been running Octopus Deploy's Twitter account since March 2021 and LinkedIn since December 2021.
 The Octopus launch posts on LinkedIn from 2021 are mine, mixed in with content from others.